BasharAlwarad/lms_Lectures/Module_7_Database_With_SQL/Lecture_SQL_I.md

 ];
 ```

-4. we can get/read multiple columns
+4. We can get or read multiple columns.
+For example, we want to retrieve first_name and last_name.

 ```sql
 SELECT first_name, last_name  --  will return first names and last_names columns